daroczig/botor/README.md

     #>   0.341   0.283   0.445
     ```

+`botor` will use the credentials and related options set in the [environmental variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#configuration) or in the `~/.aws/config` and `~/.aws/credentials` files.
+If you need to specify a custom profile or AWS region, please set the related environment variable before loading `botor`, as there are no intentions to provide helper functions passing parameters to `boto3.session.Session`.

 ## Using the raw Boto3 module

 The `botor` package provides the `botor` object with full access to the Boto3 Python SDK.
 Quick example on listing all S3 buckets: